MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFRd1647f2613d1290-Profit-Loss-Classification/section-12.md

 (b) This account shall be subdivided as follows:

-All Air Carrier Groups75.1 *Depreciation - Airframes.*
+All Air Carrier Groups75.1 *Depreciation—Airframes.*

 Record here provisions for depreciation of property and equipment carried in balance subaccount 1601.1 Airframes.

-75.2 *Depreciation - Aircraft Engines.*
+75.2 *Depreciation—Aircraft Engines.*

 Record here provisions for depreciation of property and equipment carried in balance sheet subaccount 1602.1 Aircraft Engines.

-Group II and Group III Air Carriers75.3 *Depreciation - Airframe Parts.*
+Group II and Group III Air Carriers75.3 *Depreciation—Airframe Parts.*

 Record here provisions for depreciation of spare airframe instruments and parts carried in balance sheet subaccount 1608.1 Airframe Parts and Assemblies.

-75.4 *Depreciation - Aircraft Engine Parts.*
+75.4 *Depreciation—Aircraft Engine Parts.*

 Record here provisions for depreciation of spare aircraft engine instruments and parts carried in balance sheet subaccount 1608.5 Aircraft Engine Parts and Assemblies.

-All Air Carrier Groups75.5 *Depreciation - Other Flight Equipment.*
+All Air Carrier Groups75.5 *Depreciation—Other Flight Equipment.*

 Record here provisions for depreciation of property and equipment carried in balance sheet account 1607 Improvements to Leased Flight Equipment (exclusive of capitalized overhauls accounted for on a deferral and amortization basis) and balance sheet subaccount 1608.9 Other Parts and Assemblies.
 Group I air carriers shall also include in this subaccount provisions for depreciation of property carried in balance sheet account 1608 Flight Equipment Rotable Parts and Assemblies.

-75.6 *Depreciation - Flight Equipment.*
+75.6 *Depreciation—Flight Equipment.*

 This classification is established only for purposes of control by the BTS and shall include all charges to operating expenses for depreciation of flight equipment of all types and classes.

-75.8 *Depreciation - Maintenance Equipment and Hangars.*
+75.8 *Depreciation—Maintenance Equipment and Hangars.*

 Record here provisions for depreciation of maintenance property and equipment included in balance sheet accounts 1630 Equipment, 1639 Improvements to Leased Buildings and Equipment, and 1640.1 Maintenance Buildings and Improvements.

-75.9 *Depreciation - General Ground Property.*
+75.9 *Depreciation—General Ground Property.*

 Record here provisions for depreciation of property and equipment included in balance of property and equipment included in balance sheet accounts 1630 through 1640, exclusive of provision for depreciation of maintenance property and equipment included in account 75.8.

 [ER-755, 37 FR 19726, Sept.
 21, 1972, as amended by ER-948, 41 FR 12296, Mar.
 25, 1976; ER-980, 42 FR 38, Jan.
 3, 1977; 60 FR 66723, Dec.
-26, 1995]76 Amortization Expense - Capital Leases.
+26, 1995]76 Amortization Expense—Capital Leases.

-(a) Record here amortization charges applicable to assets recorded under capital leases in Account 1695 - Leased Property under Capital Leases.
+(a) Record here amortization charges applicable to assets recorded under capital leases in Account 1695—Leased Property under Capital Leases.

 (b) This account shall be subdivided as follows by all air carrier groups:

-76.1 *Amortization - Capitalized Flight Equipment.*
+76.1 *Amortization—Capitalized Flight Equipment.*

 Record here amortization charges applicable to flight equipment acquired under capital leases.

-76.2 *Amortization - Capitalized Other Property and Equipment.*
+76.2 *Amortization—Capitalized Other Property and Equipment.*

 Record here the amortization charges applicable to property and equipment, other than flight equipment, acquired under capital leases.